RajGupta18/nvim-plantuml/README.md

    @enduml
    ```

-2. Run the `:PlantUMLPreview` command to render and preview the diagram.
+2. Run the `:PlantUML preview` command to render and preview the diagram.
 3. Save the file (`:w`) to trigger auto-refresh (if enabled).

 ---